aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

 #### `.canActivate()`

-With this hook you can cancel the opening of a dialog.
+This hook can be used to cancel the opening of a dialog.
 It is invoked with one parameter - the value of the `model` setting passed to `.open()`.
 To cancel the opening of the dialog return `false` - `null` and `undefined` will be coerced to `true`.

 #### `.activate()`